Russian Orthodox Church Outside of Russia: In Karlovci

 Patriarch Tikhon addressed a decree of 5 May 1922 to Metropolitan Eulogius Georgiyevsky, abolishing the SEAA and declaring the political decisions of the Karlovci Council to be against the position of the Russian Church.
-Tikhon appointed Metropolitan Eulogius as administrator for the “Russian orthodox churches abroad”.
+Tikhon appointed Metropolitan Eulogius as administrator for the "Russian orthodox churches abroad".
 Meeting in Sremski Karlovci on 2 September 1922, pursuant to Tikhon's decree, the Council of Bishops abolished the SEAA, in its place forming the Temporary Holy Synod of Bishops of the Russian Orthodox Church Outside Russia, with Metropolitan Anthony as its head by virtue of seniority.
 This Synod exercised direct authority over Russian parishes in the Balkans, the Middle East, and the Far East.

 In North America, however, a conflict developed among bishops who did not recognize the authority of the Synod, led by Metropolitan Platon (Rozhdestvensky); this group formed the American Metropolia, the predecessor to the OCA.
-In Western Europe, Metropolitan Eulogius (Georgievsky), based in Paris from late 1922, did likewise, stating that the Synod was a mere "a moral authority."
+In Western Europe, Metropolitan Eulogius (Georgievsky), based in Paris from late 1922, did likewise, stating that the Synod was merely "a moral authority."
 Metropolitan Eulogius later broke off from the ROC, and in February 1931 joined the Ecumenical Patriarchate.
 This seminal act formed the Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe.